How to Run a Charity Auction: Step by Step Guide

 People need to know about your auction.
 Tell them early.
 Tell them often.

 Email your list.
 Send the auction link to everyone you know.
+To find your link, see where can I find my auction share link.
 Include a short note about your cause.
 Ask them to bid.
 Ask them to share.

 Use social media.
 Post on Facebook, Instagram, and other platforms.
 Share photos of items.
 Use a countdown to the deadline.
 Ask supporters to share your posts.
 Our social media tips can help.
 Post at least once a week.
 More often as the deadline gets close.